 The core idea of Open Access is to make research results freely available, so that the world can progress a little further.
 Or, more pragmatically, to ensure the dissemination of research results and increase the visibility and impact of the research (and its financial backers).
-There are discussions about the practicalities surrounding its implementation and the consequences thereof, and you may or may not support it, but as an H2020 beneficiary you are contractually bound to plan for and attempt to publish output sourced in the project, as Open Access.
+There are discussions about the practicalities surrounding its implementation and the consequences thereof, and you may or may not support it, but as an H2020 beneficiary you are contractually bound to publish output sourced in the project, as Open Access.

 In addition, regardless of how and where you publish, you are also obliged to deposit your article/manuscript in an approved repository.
 To make all this a little easier, colleagues from the ITN NanoHeal project have made a small guide with the above checklist.

 What: The classic academic article.
 For now, books (complete or chapters) are not included.